linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 The recovery data discussed above is based on debt trading prices 30 days after the default date.
 An alternative recovery measure is based on ultimate recoveries,  or the value creditors realize at the resolution of a default event.
 For example,  for issuers filing for bankruptcy,  the ultimate recoveries are the present values of the cash and/or securities that creditors actuallyreceive when these issuers exit bankruptcy,  typically 1-2 years following their initial default dates.

 In Exhibit 8,  we present data on ultimate recovery rates for North American companies in Moody's Ultimate Recovery Database.
-Last year,  Moody's added 20 firms that either emerged from bankruptcy or resolved their default events in 2008.
+Last year,  Moody's added 20 firms that either emerged from [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] or resolved their default events in 2008.
 The average “firm-wide”recovery rate for these 20 firms was $63.0\%$ ,  below 2007's $68.7\%$ level,  but still well above the long-term average of $53.4\%$ since 1987.
 As shown inExhibit 8,  the individual debts at these 20 firms,  in most cases,  enjoyed higherrecoveries in 2008 compared tohistorical averages.
 However,  among the 10 of the 20 companies that defaulted in 2008 and also had their default events resolved in the same year,  debt holders of all priorities,  except senior unsecured bonds,  experienced weaker recovery rates compared to their 1987-2008 historical averages.
-Since there is a substantial time lag between anissuer's default date and when its ultimaterecovery isknown,  these data are consistent with there also being a lag in the observed cyclicality of ultimate recovery rates and default rates.
+Since there is a substantial time lag between anissuer's default date and when its ultimaterecovery isknown,  these data are consistent with there also being a lag in the observed [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] of ultimate recovery rates and default rates.

 Exhibit 8